Signs You May Have a Termite Infestation

 Many people mistakenly think we don’t have termites in Wisconsin because of our extremely cold winters.
 This isn’t the case.
-Fortunately, though, Wisconsin is in a region considered to be at only slight to moderate risk of termite infestation.
-Although you have a statistically lower chance of having a termite infestation, there’s still a chance.
+Fortunately, Wisconsin is in a region considered to be at a slight to moderate risk of termite infestation.
+Although you have a statistically lower chance of having a termite infestation, it's possible.

 Termites love Douglas fir and other woods typically used in home construction.
-They will quickly devour the insides of structural woods, leaving them little more than a thin shell with hollowed sections filled with damp soil.
+They will quickly devour the insides of structural woods, leaving them like a thin shell with hollowed sections filled with damp soil.
 Left untreated, a structure can easily collapse from the devastation termites leave behind.

-Although termites are small, only about 1/8 inch long, their queen is an enormous egg-laying blob capable of producing 2,000 eggs per day and living 25 years or more.
+Although termites are small, only about ⅛ inch long, their queen is an enormous egg-laying blob capable of producing 2,000 eggs per day and lives 25 years or more.
 At ½ inch in length, it is easy to distinguish the queen from the workers, but you’ll likely never see one.

 What to Do if You Suspect You Have Termites

 If you see a swarm of small winged insects during the day in early to late spring, there’s a good chance they may be termites.
 Unless you have a can of bug spray right at the moment you spot the swarm, there probably isn’t much you can do.
 If possible, try to catch one or two so a positive identification can be made.

 Besides swarming, the other telltale sign of an infestation is mud tunnels on the sides of a structure.
 Termites build tubes made of mud connecting them to food sources above the ground.
 If you find any in or around your home, your first instinct might be to scratch them off with a garden tool.
 DON’T!
 These termites have highly evolved survival instincts and will quickly seek out other areas in a building if their existing food sources are compromised.
 Better to leave them where they are, since this makes it much easier to bait them and exterminate the colony.